Training-Free Sketch-Guided Diffusion with Latent Optimization: Proposed Method

-As we illustrate in Sec.~\ref{subsec:bridging-gap}, a cross-attention map records the spatial distribution of features associated with different concepts within the noisy latent.
-By aligning the attention maps from the image generation process with those from the sketch, we match the spatial distribution of semantic information between the source sketch and the generated image.
+As discussed in Section~\ref{subsec:cross-attention-robustness}, cross-attention maps capture the spatial distribution of semantic features within the noisy latent.
+By aligning the attention maps produced during image generation with those extracted from the reference sketch, we ensure that the semantic layout of the generated image closely matches that of the sketch.
 Therefore, during the generation process, we use the extracted cross-attention maps $\mathcal{M}$ as optimization targets to refine our latent representation at each step.